 The Iowa Center for Research by Undergraduates (ICRU) is a unit of the University of Iowa Office of the Vice President for Research.
-We promote undergraduate involvement in mentored research and creative projects at the University of Iowa.
-Our goal is to facilitate the mentorship of undergraduate students in research/creative work and to provide platforms for students to explore research communication.
+We promote undergraduate involvement in mentored research and creative projects at the University of Iowa by facilitating the mentorship of undergraduate students in research/creative work and to provide platforms for students to explore research communication.
 We work with students, faculty, and staff from the arts, humanities, natural/physical sciences, social sciences, health and medicine, engineering, and business.
 If you are a student or faculty member looking to get involved with undergraduate research, you have come to the right place!

 A Brief History

 The Iowa Center for Research by Undergraduates (ICRU) was created in 2006 as a collaboration between the Office of the Provost and the Office of the Vice President for Research.
 Through partnerships with various campus programs, combined with acceptance and validation from faculty, staff, students, and the university, ICRU has since grown from running one Fellowship program to a full-blown support system for undergraduate researchers.
 Despite its growth, ICRU still holds fast to its original goal to support individual students through helping undergraduates find research and creative work experiences and providing platforms for students to learn research communication skills.